 Both of these concerns are equally valid and prior to taking out a mortgage you should take the common sense steps of having a building inspection done and on top of that an inspection for any potential problems caused by pests.

-A building inspection should be carried out by a certified professional like TPC Property Services who will then provide a report on the state of the structure and point out any problems.
+A building inspection should be carried out by a certified professional like Home Inspect Qld who will then provide a report on the state of the structure and point out any problems.

 That professional should be looking for any obvious problems on the exterior and the interior of the property.
-These problems can range from the discoloration of paint which may be symptomatic of underlying was with water seepage or something even more serious such as mold infestation.
+These problems can range from the discolouration of paint which may be symptomatic of underlying was with water seepage or something even more serious such as mould infestation.

 The building inspector should also be checking the roof and supporting structures.
 One of the most common complaints from new homeowners is that water damage from roofing and guttering issues affects the value of the home.
 In addition, if the home has any areas which are below ground level these should be checked extremely carefully as once again water damage to these areas, especially in regions with high rainfall can affect the value of the residence extremely quickly and may cause costly insurance claims – which in turn raise insurance premiums.